pfheatwole/thesis/source/foil_geometry.rst

       0 & 0 & r_z
    \end{bmatrix}

-where :math:`0 \le r_x, r_y, r_z \le 1` are proportions of the chord.
+where :math:`0 \le r_x, r_y, r_z \le 1` are proportions of the chord, as

-The coordinates of the leading edge relative to the reference point is simply the relative displacement of the section origin relative to the :math:`x`, :math:`y`, and :math:`z` components of the :math:`r_x`, :math:`r_y`, and :math:`r_z` positions along the chord.
+before.
+The coordinates of the leading edge relative to the reference point are now the displacement of the section origin relative to the :math:`\left\{ x, y, z \right\}` components of the :math:`\left\{ r_x, r_y, r_z \right\}` positions along the chord.
 The resulting equation, which allows completely decoupled positioning for each dimension, is surprisingly simple:

 .. math::